afullstopdot/ft_p/README.md

-# Libft
+# ft_p

-Recode functions from the standard C library, and some other very useful functions that I will  be able to use all along this program, and future ones too, since as standard at WeThinkCode_ / 42.
-C Standard Library functions are forbidden.
-This Project challenges you to learn, and understand the inner workings of standard C library functions, in order to use them effectively in the future.
+This project is about creating a client and a FTP server (File Transfer Protocol) that allows you to send and receive files between one or many clients and the server.

 ## Getting Started

-To use this library for learning or use clone it locally.
+To use the server and client for learning or use clone it locally.

 ### Prerequisites